Skip to main content

 Lent, Fasting, indulgence

 One of the biggest trap of our time is constant indulgence, says, Gayathri Arvind, founder of Abhasa mental wellness centre.
 Wherever you turn there is an opportunity to let yourself be consumed by endless options, like, endless movies, web series, etc. Even food is available anytime anywhere with just at a click.
 They may be useful, entertaining, and satisfying; it gives you an instant dopamine hit.
-The more you consume the more you trap yourself into long-term trouble, and one day you are left wondering.
+The more you consume the more you trap yourself into long-term trouble, and one day you are left wondering, 'what went wrong?'
 Constant indulgence is the villain.

 For Jesus, happiness is not the result of having more.
 ‘Have an enduring way of wanting less is the key’, says, Arthur C Brooks.
 All happy people realise this in the second half of their life.
 We often think that satisfaction comes from having more.
 But the disaster is that one can never keep up with what they want.
 The real formula for happiness is committing to a way of ‘wanting less’.
 Have a ‘want management strategy’.